 Pros of Naming a Trust as Your IRA Beneficiary

-I frequently see some form of a trust named as the beneficiary of an IRA.
+Frequently, some form of a trust is named as the beneficiary of an IRA.
 It is usually done to protect assets so that a surviving spouse can use them as needed but will not have the ability to change the beneficiary.
 The goal is to make sure assets go to the children.

 If you name a trust as a beneficiary of your IRA, the trust must be drafted in a particular way for this strategy to be effective.
-Frequently I see this done incorrectly, which can cause problems such as forcing the IRA to be paid out on an accelerated schedule rather than each beneficiary having the option to draw it out over their life expectancy.
+If done incorrectly, it can cause problems such as forcing the IRA to be paid out on an accelerated schedule rather than each beneficiary having the option to draw it out over their life expectancy.

 Some attorneys will draft a special conduit IRA trust for the purpose of managing and distributing IRA assets.
 This may be a better strategy than naming a standard revocable living trust.